 For the most part, real estate, subdivision or land developers submit street names and relevant city departments review them.

-Why are some streets names upper case and other lower case?
-(Asked by Lucas A. Gualtieri)
+Why are some street names upper case and others lower case?

 The Ohio Manual of Uniform Traffic Control Devices provides the guidelines for street name signs.
 Signs in all capital letters are no longer allowed.
 Those already in place can remain as long as they fulfill all other requirements.

-Vote on our next Curious Cbus story, and ask a question of your own!
-WOSU may just find out the answer in a story.
+Got a question about Columbus history that doesn't involve roads?
+Submit your question to Curious Cbus below, and WOSU may just find out the answer in a story.